Deploying Redis

 import redis

-# Connect to master
+# For writes - connect to master

 Authentication (optional)